 3. Carry Things That Can Distract You

-If you’re into video games or watching movies, you need to carry your laptop with you as you travel.
+If you’re into video games or watching movies, you must carry your laptop as you travel.
 Games or movies can visually distract you and help you pass the time.
-If you love reading, the next time you board a plane, carry your favorite novel.
+If you love reading, take your favorite novel the next time you board a plane.
 It may give you comfort as you fly.
-Whatever it is that distracts you, remember to have it along your ride.
-Interesting distractions can drive away travel anxiety and give you positive things to focus on instead.
+Whatever distracts you, remember to have it along your ride.
+Interesting distractions can drive away travel anxiety and give you positive things to focus on.

 4. Research Your Travel Destination

 The purpose of your trip should give you things to research about your destination.
-You need to research and book a hotel where you’re going to spend your night, write down emergency numbers, read articles about your travel destinations, and have a draft of what you’re going to do.
+You need to research and book a hotel where you’ll spend your night, write down emergency numbers, read articles about your travel destinations, and have a draft of what you’ll do.
 Researching your destination will not only make you feel confident, but it will arouse your excitement as well.

 5. Travel with a Companion